Underactuated Robotics

 Acrobots, Cart-Poles, and Quadrotors

 A great deal of work in the control of underactuated systems has been done in the context of low-dimensional model systems.
 These model systems capture the essence of the problem without introducing all of the complexity that is often involved in more real-world examples.
 In this chapter we will focus on two of the most well-known and well-studied model systems--the Acrobot and the Cart-Pole.
 After we have developed some tools, we will see that they can be applied directly to other model systems; we will give a number of examples using Quadrotors.
-All of these systems are trivially underactuated, having less actuators than degrees of freedom.
+All of these systems are trivially underactuated, having fewer actuators than degrees of freedom.

 The Acrobot